top of page

 Apply for matched giving

-Ask your GoodCompany account contact which of their corporate clients offer matched giving and how to get nominated.
-Some companies allow employees to nominate their preferred charities for matching.
-Getting even one corporate partner to include you in a matched giving program can significantly boost your annual income.
+Ask your GoodCompany account contact which corporate clients offer matched giving and how to get nominated.
+Getting even one corporate partner to include you can significantly boost your annual income.

 The highest-value outcome of workplace giving is not individual donations — it is a genuine, long-term corporate partnership.
 A company that is deeply engaged with your cause will volunteer, run fundraising events, include you in their matched giving, nominate you in their CSR reports, and advocate for you internally.
 These relationships take time to build but are transformative for charity sustainability.